A boy in a blue denim shirt looks at his phone while sitting down against a grey sofa with a purple wall.

 • find it hard to trust people

-• have problems developing relationships
+• have problems making and keeping relationships

 • have difficulty concentrating